 - Byronic Hero: Cunning, adaptable, handsome, passionate, wholly concerned with personal interests, hated by the world at large, and his own crew, possessing a personal philosophy at odds with the world, and often broods over said philosophy and the events that made him who he is, Wolf Larsen comes across as a Danish edition of Lord Byron.
 Except he's the Big Bad, and the nature of the tale makes him something of a deconstruction of this trope, highlighting that unless you share his philosophy, or more accurately, unless you prove entertaining to him, he inevitably comes across as a callous sociopath even on his best of days.

-- Cain Vs Abel: Wolf and his brother Death are not fond of eachother.
+- Cain and Abel: Wolf and his brother Death are not fond of eachother.
 The exact resolution of their conflict (if any) varies depending on the adaptation, but Wolf wont live through it either way.

-- The 2009 miniseries has Death describing Wolf as "the sensitive one," indicating what touchy-feely kind of guy he is.
+- The 2009 miniseries has Death describing Wolf as "the sensitive one," indicating what a touchy-feely kind of guy he is.

 - Camp Cook: Thomas "Cooky" Mugridge.
 "Ethnic" (Cockney), known for his bad food (mostly due to his filthy habits) and often the butt of cruel humor.